pustotnik/curriculum-vitae/src/alexander-magola.md

 ## About me
 A multi-skilled Linux software engineer/developer with 20 years of experience.
 I always pay attention to the quality and performance of a code/product.
-I like designing/improving project architecture and conducting research for solving project problems.
+I like designing/improving project architecture, conducting research for solving project problems and simplifying complex things.
 And I prefer simple but flexible solutions when possible.
 <!--
 And it is important for me to find and implement the right solution.